doodboard/tutorial/README.md

 ### Required

 * A [soldering iron](https://en.wikipedia.org/wiki/Soldering_iron) that can operate at or below 300° Celsius (572° Fahrenheit).
+* [Solder](https://en.wikipedia.org/wiki/Solder) to join the components to the PCB.
+The type of solder depends on your preference.
 * A small [Phillips](https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips) screwdriver.
 Size 1 works, as does size 0.
 * A willingness to do some soldering and assemble a duckboard!